Does Your Website Work?

 Ask your web designer:

-- Will I have instructions on how to use my website?
+7. Will I have instructions for my website?

 - Will I only have written instructions, or will I have videos?